310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 In the end, that led us to continue on our unit work in an unnatural way, all due to my attempts to satisfy everyone.

-Because of that, we just ended up causing a lot of confusion for everyone, and then we were attacked by Crazy:B[^5] at our most vulnerable moment and suffered the consequences.
+Because of that, we just ended up causing a lot of confusion for everyone, and then we were attacked by Crazy:B at our most vulnerable moment and suffered the consequences.

 But I’m going to put all of that to an end right here, right now.